Erb’s Palsy and Brachial Plexus Injuries

 Erb’s palsy, is a type of nerve injury that causes paralysis in the shoulder and arm.
 It is sometimes referred to as Brachial plexus palsy.

 There is a network of nerves, called the brachial plexus that runs from your neck, into your shoulders and arms.
-If your baby’s brachial plexus nerves are injured by stretching, tearing or other trauma it can cause serious, sometime permanent injury.
+If your baby’s brachial plexus nerves are injured by stretching, tearing, or other trauma it can cause serious, sometimes permanent injury.